targetteal/o2-pt/rule-book.md

 The Facilitator must facilitate an election process, considering the following rules:

-- Every member of the _Circle_ is eligible for all three _Roles_, with the exception of the person who fills the External Link mode, which is not eligible as Facilitator or Inner Link.
+- Every _Circle Member_ is eligible for all three elected _Roles_, with the exception of the person who fills the External Link mode, which is not eligible as Facilitator or Inner Link.
 - If there is a tie, the Facilitator can chose one of the following criteria to untie:
   - The person who named him or herself, if only one of the tied candidates has;
   - The person who is already filling the role, if only one of the tied candidates is;
   - Random;
 - The person who fills the External Link role cannot be elected as Facilitator or Inner Link of the same _Circle_.
-- Only _Circle_ members are eligible as Facilitator, Secretary or Inner Link.
+- Only _Circle Members_ are eligible as Facilitator, Secretary or Inner Link.

 For examples of election processes for the _Select Mode_, see the **Pattern Library**.